Mathics3/mathics-development-guide/docs/installing/what-is-mathics.rst

 As such, it also contains a full set of translation between Wolfram Language named characters, their Unicode/ASCII equivalents and code-points.

-The scanner inside Mathics but it can also be used for tokenizing and formatting Wolfram Language code.
-In fact we intend to write one.
-This library is also quite useful if you need to work with Wolfram Language named character and convert them to various formats.
+The scanner inside Mathics Core, but it can also be used for tokenizing and formatting Wolfram Language code.
+In fact mathics-pygments described in the next section uses this.

 You can install this portion from `PyPI
 <https://pypi.org/project/Mathics-Scanner/>`_.
 The github project is
 `here <https://github.com/Mathics3/mathics-scanner>`_.

 Mathics Syntax Highlighting
 +++++++++++++++++++++++++++